Doctors’ Strike/Exodus: CSOs condemn poor doctors’ welfare, harsh working conditions

 “And we have lost quite a number of them even professors whom we lost because of coronavirus, and is a life of danger they are encountered with, and you can see a lot of people going out of the country for treatment of different things instead we should face this issues of public health issues we are having in the country.

-“There are so many qualified Nigerian doctors, and so many experts we have in-country but we do not value them, and this is very important.
+“There are so many qualified Nigerian doctors, and so many expertise we have in-country but we do not value them, and this is very important.

-“Leaders are not listening, and the majority of them are not undergoing health treatment in Nigeria, and they are using public money as well.
-In many cases, they go for treatment with allowances while the common man does not have any place to go
+“Leaders are not listening, and majority of them are not undergoing health treatment in Nigeria, and they are using public money as well.
+In many cases they go for treatment with allowances while the common man does not have any place to go

-“On Nigerian Medical Association joining the strike, it is the poor and vulnerable we stand for are the ones who suffer because they have nowhere to go because they are being abandoned by the government who supposed to cater for their welfare.”
+“On Nigerian Medical Association joining the strike, it is the poor and vulnerable we stand for are the ones who suffer because they have njo where to go because the are being abandoned by the government who supposed to cater for their welfare.”

-Govt has turned hospitals to burial grounds, mortuaries; a sign of health sector collapse ― CN
+Govt has turned hospitals to burial grounds, mortuaries; sign of health sector collapse — CN

-The Convener, Concerned Nigerians, CN, Comrade Deji Adeyanju, said, “Why should doctors here who complain, go on strike, government do not respect, who are maltreated, who the Labour Minister threatens with no work-no pay during strikes why should they remain in the country?
+The Convener, Concerned Nigerians, CN, Comrade Deji Adeyanju, said, “Why should doctors here who complain, go on strike, the government does not respect, who are maltreated, who the Labour Minister threatens with no work-no pay during strikes why should they remain in the country?

 “How can doctors be encouraged when the President does not use the hospitals here for treatment, also his wife and children do not use the hospitals here, including the Governors and Ministers does not use the hospitals here.